Natural Sciences and Mathematics

 Qualified students have the option of enrolling in a Science Third Program.
 In the Science Third, students register for the seminar component of two science/ mathematics courses simultaneously, comprising one-third of their curriculum.
 Because Science Third students will still be able to take two additional nonscience courses each semester, this option is an opportunity for well-prepared or advanced students to study multiple science courses without limiting their options in other disciplines.

-Chemistry explores many areas of our physical world, ranging from our bodies and the air that we breathe to the many products of the human endeavor, including art and a plethora of consumer products.
+Chemistry explores many areas of our physical world, ranging from our bodies and the air that we breathe to the many products of the human endeavor—including art and a plethora of consumer products.
 Students at Sarah Lawrence College may investigate these diverse areas of chemistry through a variety of courses: Atmospheric Chemistry, Environmental Chemistry, Nutrition, Photographic Chemistry, and Extraordinary Chemistry of Everyday Life, to name a few.
-In addition to these courses, the College routinely offers General, Organic, and Biochemistry to provide a foundation in the theories central to this discipline.
+In addition to these courses, the College routinely offers General Chemistry, Organic Chemistry, and Biochemistry to provide a foundation in the theories central to this discipline.

 Just as experimentation played a fundamental role in the formulation of the theories of chemistry, it plays an integral part in learning them.
 Therefore, laboratory experiments complement many of the seminar courses.